viktorasm/floating-point-performance/readme.md

 * 2-dimensional matrix memory layout: single-buffer vs buffer-per-vector - any performance drawbacks, not counting the allocation time;

 C++ application runs multiple tests (with M being `1,000, 10,000, 100,000`) and vector length range `[1..64]`, for both `float` and `double` as vector component types, and for different memory allocation types.

-Output is simple CSV report.
+Each M x N combination was tested multiple times, each time on a different buffer (allocation/initialization not included in measured time).

-Python script then helps to crunch the numbers into interactive HTML line chart for later analysis.
+Python script then crunches through the numbers into interactive HTML line chart for later analysis.
 Sample of captured data and produced html is available in `visualise` folder.

 Only single-threaded performance was being tested.